Wood pasture and parkland

 Many wood pastures are what remains of medieval hunting forests.

-Wildlife rich Habitats include; mature trees with dead and decaying wood, hollows and cracks.
-Fungi, lichens, insects roosting bats and nesting birds.
+Mature trees with dead and decaying wood, hollows and cracks.
+Fungi, lichens, insects, roosting bats and nesting birds.

 Wood pasture and parkland is an open, grassy habitat, usually grazed and defined by scattered ancient and veteran trees.
 Wood pastures are often old medieval hunting forests that evolved from woodlands into more open landscapes through deer grazing.
 Many are no longer sufficiently grazed and have reverted to woodland.
 Examples of wood pasture in Devon include Ashclyst Forest and Glenthorne Woods.

-Wood pasture and parklands that have been in existence since 1600 are mapped on the Ancient Woodland Inventory.
+Wood pastures and parklands that have been in existence since 1600 are mapped on the Ancient Woodland Inventory.

 Area